micro-os-plus/utils-lists-xpack/README.md

 This project provides the **source code** for a library that implements the **µOS++ C++ intrusive double linked lists**.
 These are special lists that avoid dynamic memory allocations by storing the links inside the list elements.
-This is beneficial in embedded systems.
+This is particularly useful in embedded systems.

 ## [Project documentation](https://micro-os-plus.github.io/utils-lists-xpack/)